besttechaj/Qspider-Html-Tutorials/Notes/html_css_basics/lec_04_Selectors_and_its_types/selectors.md

 CSS Selector

 CSS selectors are used to select the content you want to style.
-CSS selectors select HTML elements according to its id, class, type, attribute etc.
+CSS selectors select HTML elements according to its id, class, elementName, elementGroup, universal or global etc.

 There are several different types of selectors in CSS.